sahirnoorali/ibm-personality-insights-python/README.md

 # Enriching data with IBM Personality Insights
-This dataset enriched in this project is taken from Kaggle:
+The dataset enriched in this project is taken from Kaggle:

 https://www.kaggle.com/snap/amazon-fine-food-reviews